 Still curious?
 Let’s take it from the start.

 The screen of a laptop, tablet or phone consists of pixels, the small physical points that together form the raster image on the screen.
-The density of these pixels directly affects the image quality – the more pixels per inch, the better the quality.
-Changing the pixel density usually does not affect the size of the objects on the screen.
-The Apple iPhone 4 has twice the pixel density of the iPhone 3 (and thus a much higher image quality), but it shows the objects in exactly the same size.
+The density of these pixels directly affects the image resolution – the more pixels per inch, the better the image quality.
+Changing the physical pixel density usually does not affect the size of the objects on the screen.
+A phone with twice the pixel density still shows the objects in the same size, otherwise many things on the screen would become too small to see or touch.

 This is because web designers can express how big an object is to be on the screen, regardless of the physical pixel density.
 This is called logical pixels or CSS pixels.
-As an example, both the Apple iPhone 3 and iPhone 4 screen has a CSS pixel width of 320 in portrait mode.
-This means that an object with a width of 160 CSS pixels would fill half the screen width on both devices.
-It would look better on the iPhone 4 thanks to the higher pixel density, but it would be the same size.
+As an example, many phones have a CSS pixel width of 360 in portrait mode.
+This means that an object with a width of 180 CSS pixels would fill half the screen width on all these devices.
+It would look better on phones with a higher pixel density, but it would be the same size.

 In the table at http://www.mydevice.io/devices/ you can see the screen width in CSS pixels for many current handheld devices.

 And now we’re back at where we started.
-The width of a column on the web page, in CSS pixels, is approximately seven times the width of the same column in Excel.
-So if you want a column to fill half the screen width of an iPhone 3, 4 or 5 in portrait mode, you should start testing with a column width of 23 in Excel.
-This is because the width of the screen is 320 CSS pixels, and half of that is 160, and divided by seven is 23.
-Or put the other way: a column in Excel that is 23 wide will become approximately 7 * 23 or about 160 CSS pixels wide on the screen, which is half the width of an iPhone 3, 4 or 5 screen in portrait mode.
+The width of a column on the web page, in CSS pixels, is approximately 7 times the width of the same column in Excel.
+So if you want a column to fill half the screen width of a common phone in portrait mode, you should start testing with a column width of 26 in Excel.
+This is because the width of the screen probably is around 360 CSS pixels, and half of that is 180, and divided by seven is 26.
+Or put the other way: a column in Excel that is 26 wide will become approximately 7 * 26 or about 180 CSS pixels wide on the screen, which is half the width of the most common phone screens in portrait mode.

 A word of warning: once you’ve come this far, you’ll probably want to turn on the “auto” setting above anyway, because it also handles device rotation seamlessly.
 Switch to landscape mode and the contents still fit the now much wider screen.
 If you don’t enable this setting, your spreadsheet will appear with exactly the same width in landscape mode as in portrait mode, which may leave a lot of unused space to the right.